Success and Failures:

 Often whilst admittedly not fully environmental.
 It remains cost effective to ship computers & resources given limited local availability to far away regions than purchase locally.

-- However supplying computers on their own is not the solution.
+- Supplying computers on their own is not the solution.
 Hence ASOL

 Western World versus Developing World!

-Currently our world contains 195 countries with a total population of over 7 billion Men, Women & Children.
-Within this number 45% of total wealth is controlled by 1% of the population.
+Currently this world of ours contains 195 countries, containing a growing population exceeding 7 billion Men, Women & Children.
+Of this number 45% of wealth being controlled by 1% of the population.

-Add the East, West divide.
-24 Western Countries containing 20% of the world's population, but able to access clean drinking water, health care, full education, etc. For the remaining 80% the story remains so different.
+Then add the East, West divide.
+24 Western Countries containing 20% of the population, able to access clean drinking water, health care, full education, etc. The remaining 171 countries & 80% population, its a different story!.

 Surely children desperate to learn and teachers desperate to teach deserve better!

 - Why Computers?
 It's a valid starting place.
 Agree or disagree, I.T is a Global process affecting us all.
 However for the 80% access to broadband, IPad or play station remains an unattainable dream.